Skip to content

 }

-Pitfall Warning: If your value type doesn't have a default constructor (for example, a class that only accepts arguments for construction), then operator[] won't even compile when the key is missing—which is actually a good thing, because the compiler blocks the pitfall for you.
-What's truly dangerous are types like int and string that can be default-constructed; operator[] silently inserts a 0 or an empty string, the logic is wrong, but the program keeps running without a hitch.
+Pitfall Warning: If your value type doesn't have a default constructor (e.g., a class that only accepts arguments for construction), then operator[] won't even compile if the key doesn't exist—which is actually a good thing because the compiler blocks the pitfall for you.
+The real danger is with types like int, double that can be default constructed; operator[] silently inserts 0 or empty strings, and the logic is wrong but the program runs without complaint.

 Understanding Performance — Cache, Reservation, and Selection

 Now that we've covered the pitfalls, let's talk about performance.
-Many developers, after learning the time complexities of various containers, think choosing a container is simply choosing between O(1) and O(log n).
-In reality, modern CPU cache mechanisms often have a greater impact on performance than algorithmic complexity.
+After learning about the time complexity of various containers, many people think choosing a container is just choosing between O(1) and O(log n).
+But in reality, the cache mechanism of modern CPUs often has a greater impact on performance than algorithmic complexity.

 Contiguous Memory and Cache Friendliness

 CPUs access memory much slower than they execute instructions, so modern CPUs have multi-level caches (L1, L2, L3).
-When a CPU reads data from a certain address, it loads an entire block of nearby data (usually 64 bytes, i.e., one cache line) into the cache at once.
-This means that if you are sequentially traversing a contiguous memory data structure, the first access brings a whole block of data into the cache, and subsequent accesses hit the cache directly, making them extremely fast.
+When a CPU reads data from a certain address, it loads a whole block of nearby data (usually 64 bytes, i.e., a cache line) into the cache.
+This means if you are sequentially traversing a data structure with contiguous memory, the first access brings a whole block of data into the cache, and subsequent accesses hit the cache directly, which is extremely fast.

-The elements of std::vector and std::array are tightly packed in memory, resulting in very high cache hit rates during traversal.
-In contrast, each node of a std::list is independently allocated, and the positions of nodes in memory have no pattern whatsoever, meaning almost every access during traversal hits main memory, resulting in extremely low cache hit rates.
-Even though list has O(1) middle insertion and deletion while vector is O(n), vector is often faster in actual execution—because the power of CPU cache prefetching compensates for the disadvantage in theoretical complexity.
+The elements of std::vector and std::string are tightly packed in memory, resulting in very high cache hit rates during traversal.
+Each node of std::list is allocated independently, and the positions of nodes in memory are completely irregular.
+Traversal almost always requires accessing main memory, resulting in extremely low cache hit rates.
+Even though std::list is O(1) for insertion/deletion in the middle and std::vector is O(n), in actual runs vector is often faster—because the power of CPU cache prefetching compensates for the disadvantage of theoretical complexity.

-A classic benchmarking conclusion is that for containers storing small elements like int or double, a linear search on a vector (O(n)) is often faster than node-by-node traversal on a list when n is around 1000 or less.
-This isn't because O(n) is better than O(1), but because the cache advantage of contiguous memory is simply too large.
+A classic benchmark conclusion is: for containers storing small elements like int or double, linear search (O(n)) with std::vector is often faster than traversing node-by-node with std::list when n is around < 1000.
+This isn't because O(n) is better than O(1), but because the cache advantage of contiguous memory is too significant.

 The Importance of reserve

-vector reallocation involves three steps—"allocate new memory -> copy/move all elements -> free old memory"—and the cost is not trivial.
-If you know roughly how many elements you'll store in advance, calling reserve to allocate the space all at once completely eliminates reallocation overhead:
+std::vector reallocation involves three steps—"allocate new memory -> copy/move all elements -> free old memory"—which isn't cheap.
+If you know roughly how many elements you will store beforehand, calling reserve to allocate space all at once can completely eliminate reallocation overhead:

 cpp